charlesjsun/rjax/README.md

-# RL framework in JAX/Flax
+# RL framework in JAX (Flax)

 Offline RL framework in JAX that supports
-- Distributed multi-device training
+- Distributed multi-device training (GPU/TPU)
-- Multiprocessed dataloaders
+- Multiprocessed dataloaders (similar to PyTorch)
 - Modular experiment management and logging

 Currently used by myself for research so features may change often.